Baseball: Pitching and defense leads Salisbury to shutout victory vs. Franklin & Marshall

 The Sea Gulls finished the game with 11 hits total with seven of the Salisbury starting nine delivering a hit.

-“They come out here and they bust their tails every single day,” Coach Brohawn said.
+“They come out here and they bust their tails every single day,” Brohawn said.

 The Sea Gulls continue the weekend stretch, hosting Dickinson College in a doubleheader Sunday.
 First pitch is scheduled for noon with game two starting 30 minutes after the conclusion of game one.